attic-labs/noms/doc/decent/about.md

 transactions, support for large-scale data, and efficient searches, scans, reads, and updates.

-Unlike any other database, Noms has built-in multiparty sync and conflict resolution.
+Unlike most other databases, Noms has built-in multiparty sync and conflict resolution.
 This feature makes Noms a very good fit for P2P decentralized applications.